-Since dementia patients are defined to require only "custodial care", services necessary for the rehabilitation or caller of maintenance of the patient's declining functions are not reimbursed.
+Since dementia patients are defined to require only "custodial care", services necessary for the rehabilitation or some amaintenance of the patient's declining functions are not reinbursed.
 I have attached as an Appendix a brief descriptive listing of the variety of services, devices, and supplies which many families find to be necessary for the patient's care.
 This list is not intended to be exhaustive but merely illustrative as to what can be done for the patient's care and to substantiate the need for a major tax credit to the families.